INSTA-BNN: Binary Neural Network with INSTAnce-aware Threshold: Introduction

 However, BNNs usually suffer from accuracy degradation due to the aggressive data quantization.
 In spite of the great efficiency of BNN, the accuracy degradation limits the deployment of BNNs in real-world applications.
 Therefore, a large number of techniques have been introduced to minimize the accuracy degradation of BNNs focusing on weight binarization~\cite{qin2020forward,rastegari2016xnor}, shortcut connections~\cite{liu2018bi}, and threshold optimization~\cite{kim2021improving,liu2020reactnet,wang2020sparsity}.

-In BNNs, only two values (+1 and $-$1) are available for activations.
-As a result, the distribution of activations (or ratio of +1's to $-$1's) plays a critical role in BNNs.
-Some of the previous works tried to train the thresholds of the binary activation function to control the activation distributions via back-propagation, commonly using batch-level statistical data to optimize thresholds~\cite{liu2020reactnet,wang2020sparsity}.
-As shown in \cref{fig:mean_std_skewness}, on the other hand, each instance in a batch has different statistical data in terms of mean, standard deviation, and skewness.
-Therefore, determining static thresholds using the batch-level statistical data alone may not provide the adequate threshold for each instance, thereby resulting in sub-optimal results in terms of overall accuracy.
+In BNNs, only two values ($+1$ and $-1$) are available for activations.
+Therefore, the threshold of quantization that decides the mapping to either $+1$ or $-1$ plays a critical role in BNNs.
+Some of the previous works tried to train the thresholds of the binary activation function to control the activation distributions via back-propagation, where the threshold is fixed statically after the training~\cite{liu2020reactnet,wang2020sparsity}.
+However, one can easily observe that the per-instance activation is heavily distorted depending on the input data (\cref{fig:mean_std_skewness}), even while the batch-wise statistics are stabilized via batch normalization.
+As shown in the figure, the per-instance statistics numerically indicate the large distortion of pre-activation, and the corresponding outputs have a heavy fluctuation of the ratio of $+1$'s.
+In BNNs, static thresholds may not provide the adequate threshold for each instance, thereby resulting in sub-optimal results in terms of overall accuracy.

-In this work, we propose the INSTA-BNN of which the thresholds are calculated using the per-instance statistical information to consider the difference between the batch-wise and instance-wise characteristics.
-We found that calculating thresholds based on instance-wise statistical information (\eg mean, variance, and skewness) significantly improves the accuracy of BNNs.
-Furthermore, we provide a method to combine the proposed instance-aware thresholds with the Squeeze-and-Excitation (SE)~\cite{hu2018squeeze} technique so that one can choose to use a model with larger parameters when higher accuracy is needed.
-We assess the accuracy improvement and additional compute/parameter costs of the proposed schemes on the ImageNet classification dataset, and show that the proposed INSTA-BNN achieves higher accuracy with a similar number of parameters or operations.
+In this work, we propose a novel INSTA-BNN that calculates the thresholds dynamically using the input-dependent or instance-wise information (\eg mean, variance, and skewness).
+The instance-aware threshold enriches the quality of binary features significantly, resulting in higher accuracy of BNNs.
+In addition, we provide a variant of Squeeze-and-Excitation (SE)~\cite{hu2018squeeze} with instance-wise adaptation as an additional option that one can exploit for even higher accuracy with extra parameters.
+The proposed modules are extensively evaluated on a real device with a large-scale dataset~\cite{deng2009imagenet}, and we provide a practical guideline for network design that maximizes the benefit of INSTA-BNN while minimizing the increased overhead of it.
+With the aid of the guidelines, INSTA-BNN achieves higher accuracy with a similar number of parameters/operations and latency compared to previous works.
+We claim that the proposed INSTA-BNN can be an attractive option for BNN design.

-Our contributions can be summarized as follows: \begin{itemize} \item We propose employing the instance-wise statistical information for determining the threshold of the binary activation for each instance. \item We propose combining the SE module into our proposed method.
-We also extend the idea of using instance-wise statistical information to the activation function for real-valued variables in BNNs. \item We apply the proposed schemes to various representative backbone models such as ResNet-18 and MobileNetV1 and demonstrate that the proposed BNNs outperform previous works by a significant margin. \end{itemize}